 5.2.
 Start mailcow

-You can start your mail server with the following command.
-Note, that you need to be inside the “/opt/mailcow-dockerized” directory to execute the docker-compose.yml file
+You can start your mail server on Linux with the following command, but you need to be inside the “/opt/mailcow-dockerized” directory to execute the docker-compose.yml file

 $ sudo docker-compose up -d